EdFuentetaja/EdFuentetaja.github.io/_posts/2016-05-01-clock_recovery_in_gnu_ais.markdown

 ---
 title:  "Clock Recovery in GNU AIS"
 date:   2016-05-01 11:06:30 +0800
-categories: AIS
+categories: SDR
 excerpt: "An analysis of the clock recovery algorithm in the popular GNU AIS software."
+header:
+  image: "Wave_cloud_cropped.jpg"
 ---

 This is my first post on this subject.
 I've been studying the [AIS][AIS] as a hobby for some time now.
-My goal was to study the current state of SDR demodulators and see if I could improve them in any way.
+My goal was to study the current state of SDR decoders and see if I could improve them in any way.
 My plan is first to sort out my notes and second to document and share all my findings, in the hope this might be useful for somebody, including a future me.

 From my previous experience with [P25][P25], I learned how critical symbol synchronization is in the decoding of digital signals.
 Being a 4-level signal, the P25 is a beast on its on.
 The 2-level GMSK modulation of AIS makes its analysis much easier to understand and for me to explain.

-The most popular AIS SDR implementation, at the time I write this, is the excellent [GNU AIS][GNU_AIS] project, by Ruben Undheim and Heikki Hannikainen.
+The most popular AIS software decoder implementation, at the time I write this, is the excellent [GNU AIS][GNU_AIS] project, by **Ruben Undheim** and **Heikki Hannikainen**.
 Let's take a look at how they synchronize with the incoming signal.
 From receiver.c:

 {% highlight cpp %}
 #define INC 16